oracle/opengrok/Read-only-configuration.md

 This call only works for primitive java types and has only meaning for the options which actually changes some behaviour in the web application.

+If you need the resulting configuration to become persistent, you will need to get it via [Web Services](https://github.com/oracle/opengrok/wiki/Web-services) and store to `/var/opengrok/etc/configuration.xml`.

 ## Complete configuration change

 Via the [Web Services](https://github.com/oracle/opengrok/wiki/Web-services) interface you can send a brand new configuration to the web application.